-In order to prevent a computer from being infected with Trojans or other malicious programs, it is important to browse the Internet, download, install and update software with care.
-Do not open attachments or web links that are included in emails received from unknown or suspicious addresses, or/and these emails are irrelevant.
-It is important to keep installed software updated, however, it should be done using implemented, official tools that are provided by official software developers only.
+To prevent computer infection with Trojans or other malicious programs, browse the internet, download, install and update software with care.
+Do not open attachments or web links that are included in emails received from unknown or suspicious addresses, or if the emails are irrelevant.
+Keep installed software updated, however, use implemented, official tools that are provided by official software developers only.
 Additionally, all software should be downloaded using official websites and direct download links.
-It is not recommended to use various third party downloaders (or installers), Peer-to-Peer networks, unofficial/questionable pages and other similar sources.
-Same applies to various software 'cracking' tools, these tools should not be trusted.
-Their usage is a cyber crime and programs of this type often download and install viruses instead but do not activate software as expected.
-Moreover, have a reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
-Tools of this type usually detect and remove various infections before they can do any damage.
+Do not use third party downloaders (or installers), Peer-to-Peer networks, unofficial/dubious pages, or other similar sources.
+The same applies to software 'cracking' tools - do not trust them.
+Using them is a cyber crime and programs of this type often download and install viruses rather than activating any software.
+Furthermore, have reputable anti-virus or anti-spyware software installed and keep it enabled at all times.
+These tools detect and remove infections before they can do any damage.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Hijacked website that is used to soread Chthonic banking trojan by presenting it as Google Chrome update:
+Hijacked website used to spread the Chthonic banking trojan (by presenting it as a Google Chrome update):

 Screenshot of a fake Google Chrome update archive identified as a malicious file: